dimagi/commcare-hq/README.md

     # this will do some basic setup, create a superuser, and create a project
     ./manage.py bootstrap <project-name> <email> <password>

-    # To set up elasticsearch indexes, first run (and then kill):
+    # To set up elasticsearch indexes, first run (and then kill once you see the
+    "Starting pillow" lines):
     ./manage.py run_ptop

     # then run